You couldn't find the answer here?

 The advantages of locking tuners / clamping mechanisms clearly outweigh the few disadvantages.

-+ tuning stability
++ Tuning stability

-+ faster string changing
++ faster string changes

 Disadvantages